The Great SaaS Shift to Usage-Based Pricing

 Something fundamental is changing in how software is sold.
-In 2018, only 27% of SaaS companies offered usage based pricing.
+In 2018, only 27% of SaaS companies offered usage-based pricing.
 By 2022, that number jumped to 46%.
-Today, 61% of companies are either using or planning to implement usage based pricing models.
-This isn’t a trend.
-It’s a transformation.
+Today, 61% of companies are either using or planning to implement usage-based pricing models.
+This is a transformation.

 Why the Shift Is Happening

-The move to usage based pricing isn’t arbitrary.
+The move to usage-based pricing isn’t arbitrary.
 It’s driven by fundamental changes in how software is built and what customers expect.
-The rise of AI is accelerating this shift dramatically because AI has real marginal costs.
-Unlike traditional software where serving one more user costs almost nothing, AI incurs actual compute costs with every use.
+The rise of AI is accelerating this shift because AI has real marginal costs.
+Unlike traditional software where serving one more user costs almost nothing, AI incurs actual compute costs with every use — compare real-time model rates at the AI token pricing tracker.

-For AI powered products, usage based pricing isn’t just attractive, it’s often necessary.
+For AI-powered products, usage-based pricing isn’t just attractive, it’s often necessary.
 Your costs scale with usage, so your pricing needs to as well.
 Otherwise you end up with a dangerous mismatch where heavy users drive up your costs while paying the same flat fee as light users.
-That’s a recipe for terrible unit economics.
+That’s a recipe for poor unit economics.

-But it’s not just AI driving this.
-Customers increasingly prefer paying for what they use rather than paying for capacity they might not need.
+Customers also increasingly prefer paying for what they use rather than paying for capacity they might not need.
 It lowers the barrier to entry.
 A company can start small, prove value, and scale up their spending as they scale up their usage.
-That’s a more natural fit for how businesses actually operate.
+That’s a more natural fit for how businesses operate.

 The Hybrid Model Reality

-Here’s what most companies discover.
-Pure usage based pricing is hard to pull off.
+Pure usage-based pricing is hard to pull off.
 You need predictable revenue to run your business.
 Your investors want to see stable ARR.
 Your finance team wants to forecast accurately.
 Pure usage creates too much variability on both sides of the equation.

-So most companies end up with hybrid models.
-A base subscription fee plus usage charges.
-Or tiered pricing where each tier includes some amount of usage.
-Or committed usage contracts where customers commit to minimum spending in exchange for discounts.
-There are dozens of variations, and most companies experiment with several before finding what works.
+So most companies end up with hybrid models — a base subscription fee plus usage charges, or tiered pricing where each tier includes some amount of usage, or committed usage contracts where customers commit to minimum spending in exchange for discounts.
+Most companies experiment with several variations before finding what works.

 The challenge with hybrid models is complexity.
 Your pricing page gets more complicated.
 Your sales process requires more explanation.
 Your billing system needs to handle multiple charging mechanisms.
 And your customers need to understand how they’ll be billed.
 Get any of this wrong and you create friction that hurts conversion and retention.